justinesolano/sei-project-one/README.md

 # PROCESS
 ## PLANNING (day 1)
 ### Concept
-When starting the project, I was very worried because I didn't know where to begin.
-My understanding of basic JavaScript was very shaky at this point.
-I decided to do Frogger because the functions seemed very simple and straightforward.

 I spent the first day writing pseudo-code and breaking down each facet of the game so I could understand what I needed to do for the project.
 The priority was setting up the controls for the player to move across the grid.
 I made sure to dedicate a few days to this before moving onto anything else complex.
 The second priority was the collision function between the player and the obstacles.
 My third priority was the obstacle movements across the grid.
 This would be the MVP.

 ### Storyboard/Wireframes